 To avoid this, take the aspirin 8 hours after the last ibuprofen, then wait at least ½ hour before taking any more ibuprofen.
 Take other pain pills and antibiotics as directed.

 For the first 2 nights after the procedure, sleep in a recliner chair or with your head propped up with some pillows.
-Keeping your head above your heart level for the first 2 days will significantly cut down on post-op swelling which will cut down on pain.
+Keeping your head above your heart level for the first 2 days will significantly cut down onwhich will cut down on pain.

-Most people get some swelling which usually happens within the first 48-72 hours after the surgery.
+Most people experience some swelling within the first 48-72 hours after surgery.
 Using the ice bag and sleeping inclined as directed will help a great deal to keep swelling to a minimum.

 Stitches and “Barrier Membrane” – The stitches and barrier membrane over the extraction site are usually dissolvable and need to be in place for at least 7 days and may last up to 3 weeks.